 Since it doesn’t rain inside your house or apartment (I would assume), you have full control of how much water your spinach gets.
 That means you don’t have to worry about it drowning or becoming overwatered because of rain.

 You have full control of what is in the soil

 Spinach grows best in nutrient-rich and well-drained soil.
 When you grow spinach indoors, chances are you will be using a pot, so you have full control of what you put in it.
 The soil in your garden might be perfectly fine too, but when you use a pot, you will be sure of what goes in it.

 There are no birds or large critters to worry about

 Something you don’t have to worry about when growing spinach indoors is birds, deer, rabbits, hares, or other four-legged critters.
 There are a couple of simple ways to keep birds and critters away, such as bird netting or flash tape, but you don’t have to think about that if you grow your spinach indoors.

 There are (almost) no insects to worry about

 Like for larger animals, it is a lot harder for insects and bugs to get to your spinach if it is indoors.
 It is not impossible, though, and in my experience, it is pretty common that some insects can find their way to your spinach, even if you keep it indoors.
 Especially if it is near an open window.
-You can use neem oil (link to Amazon) to keep insects off your spinach pretty effectively, though.
+You can use neem oil to keep insects off your spinach pretty effectively, though.

 You can start spinach earlier indoors than outside